iliakan/javascript-book/Readme.md

 # Welcome!

-Our aim to create the modern, correct, easy to understand and interactive JavaScript tutorial.
+Here you've found the offline-capable, modern and somewhat interactive JavaScript tutorial.
 The area of coverage starts from core features and may be extended.
 JavaScript is large.
 JavaScript is hot.
 Learn JavaScript.

 You can see the book online at <http://javascript.info> or clone the repo, browse and contribute locally.